 Staffing is a longitudinal experience that allows the resident to develop and demonstrate proficiency as an independent practitioner in the emergency department.
 The resident is expected to manage medication therapy for all ED patients and assist in resolving medication administration related issues.
 The resident will maintain vigilance of ED patients and will attend and participate in all adult and pediatric cardiac arrests, trauma alerts, stroke alerts, and other emergent bedside resuscitation.
-The resident is required to staff independently at minimum one weekend per month, (2) twelve-hour shifts, 0900-2130.
+The resident is required to staff independently at minimum 12 weekends per year, (2) twelve-hour shifts, 0900-2130.
 During the week, while on rotation in the emergency department, the resident will work 10 hour shifts Monday through Friday.
+During the week, while on rotation outside of the emergency department, the resident will work one 5 hour shift during the evening.